 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

-Traveling across the northern West Coast, from the San Francisco Bay area to Oregon is a fun and exciting adventure for the whole family.
+A road trip from the San Francisco Bay area to Oregon is a fun and exciting adventure for the whole family.
 We drove the RV up this way a couple of years ago and I love the Pacific Coast Highway.
 The region is full of things to see and do, beginning in San Francisco and ending at the Northern Oregon coastal town of Astoria.

 Driving along the Pacific Coast Highway is nothing less than spectacular.
 Let me take you to the amazing places on our Oregon road trip from San Francisco!